Femiguitars/Femiguitars/README.md

 - 👋 Hi, I’m @Femiguitars
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning how to code..
-- 💞️ I’m looking to collaborate on my ability to code.
+- 💞️ I’m looking to collaborate withmy fellow programmers on big projects
 - 📫 reach me on deniranlaw28@gmail.com...

 <!---